 Differences where time of reversal is not yet known exactly or differences dependent on a disposition of the company or a difference that would only occur at the time of liquidation is put into consideration as well.
 Valuation differences that cannot be covered at the time of their reversal by sufficient taxable income or not be balanced out by opposite effects in deferred taxes are excluded from the calculation.
-Tax losses carried forward were taken into account when calculating the deferred tax assets.
+Discounting of deferred taxes is not allowed.